atulya-foundation/atulyafoundation-global/README.md

-# atulyafoundation.org
+# Atulya Foundation

-v2 of atulyafoundation.org (not-yet-published)
+New and updated webiste for atulyafoundation.org